RektPunk/colablinter/README.md

     %cl_report
     ```

-4. Activate/Deactivate Auto Format (`%cl_auto`)
+4. Activate/Deactivate Auto Format (`%cl_autofix`)
-    The `%cl_auto` line magic allows you to automatically format code before every code cell is executed.
+    The `%cl_autofix` line magic allows you to automatically format code before every code cell is executed.

     To Activate Auto Formatting:
     ```python
-    %cl_auto on # off when you want to deactivate
+    %cl_autofix on # off when you want to deactivate
     ```